vpkbiet-1234/VSEC-Practical-Exam/README.md

 added the basic html file

-*I also Added basic webpage html file*
+*updated the basic html file as Sample webpage*